 Some programmers might claim that their widget will guarantee increased ranks and therefore more traffic but that is never the case.
 Don’t fall for tricky advertisements that promise to make website development easy.
 Google does not like tricks and their incredibly complex algorithm can detect the slightest signs of foul play.
 Google hires the smartest people in the industry and utilizes the most complicated programs in the world.
 It’s not wise to attempt to trick them.

-And their site too says something like this about link schemes.
+And their site also says something like this about link schemes.

 “Keyword-rich, hidden or low-quality links embedded in widgets that are distributed across various sites, for example: